Frequently Asked Questions

 When your child is given a space with us at pre-school, your child is automatically eligible for 15 hours of funded childcare.
 You will then need to access the government website to see if you are eligible for 30 hours of funded childcare.
 If eligible, you will be given a code which you will send to Gina (senior manager) along with your national insurance number.
 This will then enable Gina to contact you via funding loop, to complete your funding form ready for your child to start.

 The 30 hour funding is then spread across the whole year, which is the 51 weeks we are open.

-How does the nursery communicate with parents and how can parents share information with the nursery?
+How does the pre-school communicate with parents and how can parents share information with the nursery?

 How is my child’s progress monitored?

 We soon get to know your child as we interact with them, and observe them at pre-school and with your input, we soon learn what your child enjoys doing, their interests, their developmental stage and how your child learns best.
 Using all this information we create a child’s next steps and then plan activities in order to help a child achieve their next steps.
 We then observe again and so the cycle continues!
 Each half term we track your child’s progress to make sure that they are continually making progress.
 This highlights any gaps in their learning which we can then act upon and intervene quickly if necessary.
 It also helps us to notice if a child is particularly excelling in an area of learning so that we can provide further challenges to extend their learning.

 Each child has a learning journal.
 At the Bell pre-school we use ‘Famly’, which is an online learning journal.
 Your child’s key person adds lots of observations to your child’s journal, photos and some video clips.
 This is available for you to view at any time and hopefully add to as well!